We do not accept insurance. Learn more about our rates.

 Sometimes, the best way to get to the root of the problem is to tell stories and ask if the situations match their experience.
 If kids tell us that we’re off, we can ask for a hint to get them to open up more.
 Character development, imaginative or pretend play, storytelling or drawing are great ways to give your child distance from their feelings and helps them share in a positive way.

-- Earn praise and support: Professionals will monitor your child’s progress and encourage them to meet goals and find their strengths.
-At Courageous Kids Counseling, we provide recognition every step of the way as your child learns to overcome challenges and solve problems.
+• Earn praise and support: Professionals monitor your child’s progress, encourage goal-setting and help them recognize strengths.
+At Courageous Kids Counseling, we provide recognition as your child works through challenges and builds confidence.

-- Know when to ask for help: Your child will learn to come to you, the parent, for support when obstacles are too big to handle.
+• Know when to ask for help: Your child will learn to come to you, the parent, for support when obstacles are too big to handle.
 More importantly, they will be able to manage their feelings better.
+You can take the next step by exploring our parent coaching resources to gain practical strategies for reinforcing skills at home.

 Erica Smuckler